Jahedul-Hoque/KDB-Projects/KDB-Projects/Market Loader File/README.md

 .0001      | s
 11         | i

 As you can see, the collumn names are not correctly displayed.
-This will need be changed with the following:
+This is because line 42 needs to be changed to "rawData: columnNames xcol rawData" which changes the data type of columnName from an atom to a variable that contains multiple values.